 The heyday of gambling in the west lasted from 1850-1910.
-Gambling was the number one form of entertainment in the west and nearly everyone living there engaged in it at one time or another.
+Gambling was the number one form of entertainment in the west, and nearly everyone living there engaged in it at one time or another.
 Cowboys, miners, lumberjacks, businessmen, and lawmen all played games of chance for pleasure and profit.
-Whenever a new settlement or camp started one of the first buildings or tents erected would be a gambling hall.
+Whenever a new settlement or camp started, one of the first buildings or tents erected would be a gambling hall.
 As the settlement grew, these halls would become larger and more elaborate in proportion.
 Gaming halls were typically the largest and most ornately decorated buildings in any town and often housed a bar, stage for entertainment, and hotel rooms for guests.
-These establishments were a driving force behind the local economy and many towns measured their prosperity by the number of gambling halls and professional gamblers they had.
+These establishments were a driving force behind the local economy, and many towns measured their prosperity by the number of gambling halls and professional gamblers they had.
 Towns that were friendly to gaming were typically known to sports as “wide-awake” or “wide-open” for their acceptance of gambling.

-The California Gold Rush of 1849 created one of the largest draws for migrant gamblers, and San Francisco, California soon became the gambling hotspot of the west.
+The California Gold Rush of 1849 created one of the largest draws for migrant gamblers, and San Francisco, California, soon became the gambling hotspot of the west.
 Famous gambling houses included the Parker House, Samuel Dennison’s Exchange, and the El Dorado Gambling Saloon.
 Portsmouth Square was famous for the many houses that clustered closely around it.
 Gambling was also popular in the many mining camps throughout California and the southwest.
 Gambling was so closely associated with the Gold Rush that the overland route to California that passed through Panama became known as the “Gambler’s Route.”
 Dealers lay in wait everywhere, and it is said that many an expedition to the goldfields ended in camp before it even began.
 Mining towns outside of California developed large-scale gambling as well.
 Deadwood, South Dakota; Silver City, New Mexico; and Tombstone, Arizona were all as well known for their many gambling halls and saloons as they were for their rich mineral deposits.

-Many nationalities and races were represented by frontier gamblers.
+Frontier gamblers represented many nationalities and races.
 Especially in California during the gold rush, prospectors came from all over the world in search of gold and naturally played games of chance.
 This included Mexicans, Chinese, Australians, and Peruvians.
 Anglo migrants to areas of the southwest with pre-established Mexican populations discovered gambling there waiting for them.
-Most towns had at least one or two salas, or, gambling houses.
+Most towns had at least one or two salas or gambling houses.
 One of the most popular games, monte, originated in Mexico and was adopted and later modified into three-card monte.
-The Chinese were avid gamblers who brought a variety of games with them to North America, including Fan Tan and several different lottery variants.
-Chinatown in San Francisco contained a great number of gaming houses and was a popular destination for those seeking to play.
+The Chinese were avid gamblers who brought various games with them to North America, including Fan Tan and several different lottery variants.
+Chinatown in San Francisco contained many gaming houses and was a popular destination for those seeking to play.

 The popular stereotype of the frontier gambler presents a tall, thin male wearing a mustache.
 He is well-groomed and wears a tailored suit, usually of black.
 Frequently having a southern background, the frontier gambler is presented as a gentleman in manner and custom and is concerned with maintaining his honor.
-The gambler possesses a calm demeanor and is cool under pressure, but when crossed instantly becomes a cold-blooded killer.
+The gambler possesses a calm demeanor and is cool under pressure, but when crossed, instantly becomes a cold-blooded killer.

-The persistent presence of gambling in western mythology shows a strong association with the risk-taking and chance that were involved both in coming to the west and in everyday life there.
-In a sense, those who chose to leave their lives and come west were taking a huge gamble just to begin with.
+The persistent presence of gambling in western mythology shows a strong association with the risk-taking and chance involved both in coming to the west and in everyday life there.
+In a sense, those who chose to leave their lives and come west were taking a considerable gamble to begin with.
 Gambling is also strongly associated with extralegal activity and to have that activity practiced so frequently suggests a popular association of the west with a state of lax legal and moral codes.

-A number of well-known gamblers in the Old West included such names as Bat Masterson, Pat Garrett, Doc Holliday, Lottie Deno, Luke Short, Poker Alice, Soapy Smith, Wild Bill Hickok, Wyatt Earp, Kitty Leroy, Billy the Kid, and Ben Thompson.
+Several well-known gamblers in the Old West included such names as Bat Masterson, Pat Garrett, Doc Holliday, Lottie Deno, Luke Short, Poker Alice, Soapy Smith, Wild Bill Hickok, Wyatt Earp, Kitty Leroy, Billy the Kid, and Ben Thompson.